Basic Confederate Uniform and Equipment Standards

 Eyeglasses - You must wear period glass eyeglasses, no plastic frames, no modern style metal frames.
 Period frames cost about the same as modern glasses and vendors are found in Civil War magazines like Civil War Times and Camp Chase Gazette.
 Sunglasses are discouraged as they were primarily used treatment for some ailments.

 Cooking implements- Tin cup, plate, knife, spoon and fork are the basics to begin.

 Vest - The well-dressed reenactor wears a military or civilian vest, but this is optional and should only be considered after all other items are purchased.
 Privates wore primarily civilian vest and officers wore either military or civilian versions

 Blankets - 100% solid color wool.
 Other choices could be homemade quilts.
 Some surplus military blankets (no markings) No modern blankets.

 Poncho/Ground cloth – Canvas that is tarred/painted… Some ground cloths are cut as ponchos that can be slipped over the head and worn in rainy weather.
 The poncho and gum blanket are almost invaluable as a cover during wet and cold events.

-Knives- Knives are allowed only in camp, and not allowed on the field during battles.
+Knives- Knives (with sheath) are allowed only in camp, and not allowed on the field during battles.

 Greatcoat - A Federal greatcoat is generally cheaper and will be accepted winter wear.